American dusky flycatcher

 The American dusky flycatcher (Empidonax oberholseri), or simply dusky flycatcher, is a small insectivorous passerine of the tyrant flycatcher family.

 The dusky flycatcher is one of many species in the genus Empidonax.
 These species are very similar in appearance and behavior, and they are notoriously difficult to differentiate.
 The best characteristics for distinguishing these species are voice, breeding habitat, and range.

 Description

 Adults have olive-gray upperparts, darker on the wings and tail, with whitish underparts; they have a noticeable medium-width white eye ring, white wing bars and a medium length tail.
 The breast is washed with olive-gray.
 The bill is mainly dark.
 It is a bit smaller than the American grey flycatcher and a bit larger than the Hammond's flycatcher.

 Vocalizations

 The male sings a three-part song.
 A common call is a dry whit, similar to that of other Empidonax flycatchers.
-A less common call that is possibly only given by male is a sad dew-hic.
+A less common call, that is possibly only given by the male, is a sad dew-hic.